shrishti0508/Simon-Says-Game/README.md

 # Simon-Says-Game
-This repository holds frontend code for Simon Saya Game
+This repository holds frontend code for Simon Says Game